ABGs Test (Arterial Blood Gases)

 Procedure:

-• Collect at least 2 ml of arterial blood in heparinized syringe or Gareen Top tube with Sodium heparin or Lithium Heparin from Radial artery or Brachial Artery or Femoral Artery.
+- Collect at least 2 ml of arterial blood in a heparinized syringe or Gareen Top tube with Sodium heparin or Lithium Heparin from Radial artery or Brachial Artery or Femoral Artery.

-• First choice The best Artery that You have easily taken the blood that is Radial Artery.
+- First choice The best Artery that You can easily take blood is the Radial Artery.

-• If Radial Artery is not palpable Then wo can also take other artery like Femoral Artery.
+- If the Radial Artery is not palpable Then we can also take another artery like the Femoral Artery.

-• After taken the blood, mix the sample immediately and better to perform test immediately on Blood Gases Analyzer.
+- After taking the blood, mix the sample immediately, and better to perform the test immediately on the Blood Gases Analyzer.

-• The stability of Sample at room temperature is 30 minutes.
+- The stability of the Sample at room temperature is 30 minutes.

-• After 30 minutes Sample is waste because they don’t give exact value.
+- After 30 minutes Sample is wasted because they don’t give the exact value.

-• Stability in crushed ice containers is 1 hour, if sample is transported to some other lab of long distance.
+- Stability in crushed ice containers is 1 hour, if the sample is transported to some other lab of long distance.

 Note: